kusumotonorio/factlog/README.md

 You can also use sequences, lists, and tuples as goal definition arguments.

 Note that the list used by factlog is specific to factlog and not `lists` vocabulary list bundled with Factor.
-A list is created by a chain of `cons-pair` tuples, but it can be written using the special syntax `L{`.
+A list is created by a chain of `cons-pair` tuples, but it can be written using the special syntax `L[`.
 ```
 L[ Tom Jerry Nibbles ] .
 ⟹ L[ Tom Jerry Nibbles ]